Azure/azure-powershell/src/ResourceManager/Profile/Commands.Profile/help/Import-AzureRmContext.md

 ```

 ### -Scope
-Determines the scope of context changes, for example, wheher changes apply only to the cusrrent process, or to all sessions started by this user.
+Determines the scope of context changes, for example, whether changes apply only to the current process, or to all sessions started by this user.

 ```yaml
 Type: ContextModificationScope